fergusonm/LiveEvent/README.md

 }
 ```

+The first observer will seee the pending value.
 It should still emit a value just once.
-But only once observers start observing.
+All new observers will have to wait for new events to be set.

 I tried to PR it back to the original author but he didn't like my reasoning so I'm forking it.